|

 Bright!

 The world was a blinding place filled with yellows, whites and crimson reds that burned at the eyes.
 She closed them, her advance thrown back.
 It was better to keep them closed, she realized.
 The world was an unforgiving place, and she no longer wanted pain.
 So slowly, little by little she turned her head, faced the dimmer regions she felt comfortable risking, and opened her eyes again.
 No painful bright things attacked her, and so she continued to stare.
-Who, what… why was she?
+Who, what

 No answer became apparent.